mathie/nanowrimo/_drafts/the-single-irresponsibility-principle.md

 Are we done with the Rails side of things, yet?
 Have we covered all the responsibilities we need?
 Have we managed to build the simplest thing that could possibly work yet?

+## What about the view?

+Well, no, we haven't event delivered a pile of HTML to the user, we've just masticated some data from another service.